kelcecil/kelcecil.github.io/content/post/2016-10-12-rust-belt-rust-workshop-info.markdown

 ---
-layout: post
+categories:
+- rust
+comments: false
+date: "2016-10-12T19:05:00Z"
+tags:
+- rust
+- instructions
-title: "HEY!
+title: HEY!
 There's OCaml in My Rust!
-Workshop Information"
+Workshop Information
-date: 2016-10-12 19:05:00 -0400
-comments: false
-categories: rust
-tags: [rust, instructions]
 ---

 Hello Rust Belt Rust attendee, and thanks for your interest in my Rust Belt Rust workshop "HEY!
 There's OCaml in My Rust!"
 I appreciate the opportunity to introduce you to Rust, OCaml, or even possibly both!
 I hope you learn as much from the workshop as I did in preparation.